-It is undisputed that H&A violated Section 5 of the FTC Act in selling their credit repair services.
-Both orally and in writing, Defendants made deceptive express and deliberately implied claims to convince consumers that H&A could improve substantially consumers' credit profiles and credit scores by permanently removing negative information from consumers' credit reports, even where such information is accurate and not obsolete.
-The Admission of Latrese Hargrave, H&A's president and co-owner, undeniably confirms that H&A committed this violation.
-Specifically, Ms. Hargrave admitted that "Hargrave & Associates made untrue or misleading representations to induce consumers to purchase their credit repair services, including, but not limited to the representation that Defendants could improve substantially consumers' credit profiles and credit scores by permanently removing negative information from consumer' credit reports, even where such information was accurate and not obsolete.
-Defendants admitted that to the genuineness of the copies of H&A's Internet, radio, and poster ads containing the misrepresentations that H&A could "ERASE BAD CREDIT" from consumers' credit reports that Plaintiff filed to support entry of the TRO.
+It is undisputed that H&A violated Section 5 of the FTC Act in marketing and selling their credit repair services.
+Both orally and in writing, Defendants made deceptive express and deliberately implied claims to convince consumers H&A could improve substantially consumers' credit profiles and credit scores by permanently removing negative information from consumers' credit reports, even where such information is accurate and not obsolete.
+Latrese Hargrave's Admission undeniably confirms H&A committed this violation.

+Specifically, she admitted "Hargrave & Associates made untrue or misleading representations to induce consumers to purchase their credit repair services, including, but not limited to the representation that Defendants could improve substantially consumers' credit profiles and credit scores by permanently removing negative information from consumer' credit reports, even where such information was accurate and not obsolete."
+Defendants admitted copies of H&A's Internet, radio, and poster ads containing the misrepresentations that H&A could "ERASE BAD CREDIT" from consumers' credit reports that Plaintiff filed to support entry of the TRO are genuine.51